-Heat exhaustion is an illness that occurs when someone is too active in hot temperatures.
-Heat stroke is a more severe illness that occurs under the same circumstances, but can be life-threatening.
+Heat exhaustion is when the body overheats when you are too active in hot temperatures.
+Heat stroke is a more severe illness that can be life-threatening.

 Both heat exhaustion and heat stroke happen under the following conditions: Very hot environmentHeavy activityToo little fluid and salt intake